codyaverett/react-xtruct/readme.md

 To create a new project with a root directory:
 + `rx new project NAME`

-To create a new project using sass (by default the project uses `css`):
+To create a new project using sass (by default the project uses `css` modules):
 + `rx new project NAME --style scss`

 To create a new project without installing the project's dependencies: